e-c-k-e-r/vall-e/docs/README.md

 * [x] objective metrics such as WER / SIM-O
   * [x] WER simply requires transcribing audio then computing word error rates through the transcriptions
   * [x] SIM-O requires passing the raw waveform through a speaker-similarity model
+* [ ] valle.cpp through llama.cpp + encodec.cpp
+  * the latter is easy, the former is not.

 ## "Postmortem"